 Show “Please go ahead and fund…” notifications

 Show a list of Providers that can be funded by the investor.
-The investor should have a possibility to cancel his acceptance to fund a chosen Provider
+The investor should have a possibility to cancel his acceptance to fund a chosen Provider.
+From this list of Providers it should be possible to show a list of documents related to Providers (we do quarterly background checks etc.)

 The Investor checks a summary of his investments and returns, as well as a list of financial operations related to him.
 The Investor lists all Portfolios and Claims, with their onboarding, litigation and financial statuses